diegoalarc/GeodesiCL/README.md

 ***
 ## Functions

-The `functions` contained in the package are as follows:
+Here you can see the `functions` contained in the package.
+Is it possible to read its description by copying to the console `? + function` or if you want to see an example just using `example(function)` like the following:

 `ARCH`: Rope reduction to elliptical arch.
 ```r